UK's Sky launches new premium TV service

-LONDON, Nov 18 (Reuters) - British pay-TV company Sky launched a new premium TV service called Sky Q on Wednesday, aimed at households wanting to watch programmes on several screens at the same time, while seeing off the challenge from services like Netflix.
+LONDON (Reuters) - British pay-TV company Sky launched a new premium TV service called Sky Q on Wednesday, aimed at households wanting to watch programs on several screens at the same time, while seeing off the challenge from services like Netflix.

 The new service, which requires a new set-top box and a broadband connection, enables viewers to watch shows on up to five screens simultaneously while also recording up to four other channels, the company said.